 This webpage is collaboratively managed by the Mid-Atlantic and New England Fishery Management Councils

-The Mid-Atlantic and New England Councils, working with NOAA Fisheries, have collaboratively developed this wind page to link to information and resources that may be relevant to wind planning discussions.
+The Mid-Atlantic and New England Councils, working with NOAA Fisheries, collaboratively developed this page to link to information and resources that may be relevant to wind planning discussions.
 This page also provides information related to the Councils' involvement in, and comments on, wind energy development activities, as well as resources for its stakeholders.

 Bureau of Ocean Energy Management (BOEM)

 Development of offshore wind resources falls under the purview of the Bureau of Ocean Energy Management (BOEM).
 Visit the pages linked below to engage in and stay informed about BOEM activities.